eelcocramer/node-bluetooth-serial-port/README.md

 Writes a [Buffer](http://nodejs.org/api/buffer.html) to the serial port connection.

 * buffer - the [Buffer](http://nodejs.org/api/buffer.html) to be written.
-* callback(err, bytesWritten) - is called when the write action has been completed.
-When the `err` parameter is set an error has occured, in that case `err` is an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object).
-When `err` is not set some or all bytes were written. 'bytesWritten' is always the number of bytes successfully written (so that the caller may retry if not all bytes were sent) or 0 if no bytes were successfully written.
+* callback(err, result) - is called when the write action has been completed.
+When the `err` parameter is set an error has occured and the value of 'result' is less than 0 (e.g. -1).
+In that case `err` is an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object).

+When `err` is not set some or all bytes were written and result is the number of bytes that were successfully written.
+The caller can check that the number of bytes written is equal to the number of bytes in the 'buffer' parameter (`buffer.length`), and if not, retry to send the rest.

 #### BluetoothSerialPort.listPairedDevices(callback)